 We made zucchini lasagna on Sunday night, With layered, overgrown squash and tomatoes from the garden.
 In the morning, everyone would leave and the museum would return to the quiet place it had when when I first arrived.
 It was so wonderful to be a part of this magical, lively week.

 Looking back at my time here, I feel some nostalgia for my last days here, but I am very ready to leave.
 I have lived in many cities, all over the world, but this is the first time that I have felt so alone while traveling.
-What I want most now is to be with the people I love and to take a chunk of time where I am not in the studio; time to reflect and process this trip and to prepare for my next experience.
+What I want most now is to be with the people I love and to take a chunk of time to reflect and process this trip and to prepare for my next experience.

 I woke up early in the morning and said goodbye to the Jetland and my temporary home before my 7 hour journey to København.
 After so many dry, long days, there was a new, dark energy in the air.